RachWalm/spelling-game/README.md

 ### Array cloning

-Something that provided a very interesting solution was cloning arrays.
+Something that provided a very interesting topic was cloning arrays.
 I was unaware of the difference between a shallow copy and a deep copy.
 Therefore, my initial attempts to just make one array 'equal' another were not producing what I expected.
 Therefore, I looked at a lot of information and tried these solutions.

 The initial functionality that I experimented with were concat, object assign, array.map, array.from, spread operator and push etc. This does not work well with nested objects.
 These suggestions were adapted from [geeksforgeeks](https://www.geeksforgeeks.org/how-to-clone-an-array-in-javascript/).